How do I create ranged values in Hexawise?

 This explains how to use ranged values (a hidden feature of Hexawise).

-So you have a test plan like the one below.
+So you have a test plan such as shown below:

 Descriptions vs. Numbers